La Romana, Dominican Republic - Dec. 10th

 The building at the end of this street was the first University built in the new world.

-(You gotta love the power lines in third world countries.)
+power lines in third world countries.)

 This is the was the first hospital built in the New World.